 At the time of writing this, the Bitcoin value just saw some tumultuous fluctuations.
-After hitting an all-time high of 20,000 USD per bitcoin, the start of Bitcoin Futures trading saw a 9000 USD drop in the value of the cryptocurrency.
-While there are those who consider this to be a much-needed course correction, many believe that the cause of this fluctuation is because of futures trading.
+After hitting an all time high of 20,000 USD per bitcoin, the start of Bitcoin Futures trading saw a 9000 USD drop in the value of the cryptocurrency.
+While there are those who consider this to be a much needed course correction, many believe that the cause of this fluctuation is because of futures trading.

 Before we get into the impact of futures trading on Bitcoin, we have to understand what futures trading really is.
 Think of it as a contract between two people who agree to transact on a commodity at a fixed price.
-Note that you’re not actually purchasing the commodity from the market; the market facilitates a buy/sell agreement between two players via a standardized contract.
+Note that you’re not actually purchasing the commodity from the market; the market facilitates a buy/sell agreement between two players via a standardised contract.

 Taking a page out of the history books

 The commodity market generally trades physical commodities like metals, crops and financial instruments.
 Now, Bitcoin can be thought of as both – a commodity with store value, and a financial instrument, in that you can transact with it.
 Frankly, there hasn’t been anything like Bitcoin that has traded on the commodities market.
-But looking at the behavior of prices of commodities like gold, silver and platinum would give us some idea as to how futures trading has affected commodities.
+But looking at the behaviour of prices of commodities like gold, silver and platinum would give us some idea as to how futures trading has affected commodities.

 The CME group first began trading gold in 1974 at a price of 175 USD per ounce.
 A year after its launch, it dropped 20% after a quick increase in price in the early days.
-Five years later, in 1980, Gold hit an all-time high of 559 USD per ounce.
+Five years later, in 1980, Gold hit an all time high of 559 USD per ounce.

-Now obviously at the first glance, it looks like Futures trading affected the price of gold favorably.
-However, according to a by MasterTheCrypto, it is revealed that the inflection points for the growth of gold prices coincide with socio-political movements like the 1973 oil embargo or the 1979 Soviet Afghan invasion.
+Now obviously at the first glance, it looks like Futures trading affected the price of gold favourably.
+However, according to a research by MasterTheCrypto, it is revealed that the inflection points for the growth of gold prices coincide with socio-political movements like the 1973 oil embargo or the 1979 Soviet Afghan invasion.